Why Leadership Is Important and Why People Want to Be Followers

 Steve Jobs → Apple Computers (iPhone, iPad, iPod)

-I like this definition of leadership as I believe it nicely explains WHY leadership is important:
+I like this definition of leadership because I believe it nicely explains WHY leadership is important:

 “Leadership is a process whereby an individual influences a group of individuals to achieve a common goal” (Northouse, 2013, p.
 5).

 To me, there can be no leader if there are no followers, and people will not follow you if you lack the ability to influence them to work toward a goal.

 That said, I also like and agree with what Bass (1990) said, that there are almost as many different definitions of leadership as there are individuals who have tried to define this concept.

 Some would argue that people do not want to be led by others, and instead be leaders (i.e., they want to be leaders, not followers).

 I respectfully disagree with the notion that people do not want to be followers.
 In fact, I contend there are three things that make being a "follower" a very attractive option (Hughes, Ginnett, & Curphy, 2012):